LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: More Discussions on LOL-Blur Dataset

 \subsection{Simulation of Low light}

 In this paper, we use the Exposure Conditioned Zero-DCE (EC-Zero-DCE) to generate the low-light images of different exposure levels.
-Figure~\ref{fig:low_light}(a) compares our low-light data synthesis pipeline with Gamma correction that has been used in prior works~\cite{lore2017llnet, lv2018mbllen}.
+Fig.~\ref{fig:low_light}(a) compares our low-light data synthesis pipeline with Gamma correction that has been used in prior works~\cite{lore2017llnet,lv2018mbllen}.
 As we can see from this comparison, the image generated by Gamma correction has a large color deviation with noticeable warm tones.
 In contrast, our EC-Zero-DCE can produce more natural and realistic low-light images.
-Moreover, the proposed CE-Zero-DCE performs pixel-wise and spatially-varying light adjustment, Figure~\ref{fig:low_light}(b) provides a non-uniform luminance adjustment map for this case.
+Moreover, the proposed EC-Zero-DCE performs pixel-wise and spatially-varying light adjustment, Fig.~\ref{fig:low_light}(b) provides a non-uniform luminance adjustment map for this case.

-To demonstrate the effectiveness of the proposed low-light simulation, we also apply our EC-Zero-DC to the original LOL dataset and construct a new LOL-simulation dataset.
-We retrain a low light enhancement network KinD++~\cite{zhang2021beyond} using the LOL-simulation dataset for comparison with the official one (trained on original LOL dataset).
-Figure~\ref{fig:lol_original_simulation} shows that our simulated data enable the network to generate more natural enhancement results with less noise and color distortion, as indicated by the yellow arrows.
+Given different exposure levels, EC-Zero-DCE can generate realistic low-light images with diverse darkness, as shown in Fig.~\ref{fig:exposure_levels}.
+Thanks to its spatially-varying adjustment, EC-Zero-DCE tends to retain the intensities of saturated pixels, simulating the realistic light effect in real-world night images.